 Philly fans are among the most passionate in the league, bleeding green and singing their famous fight song after each touchdown.
 Eagles suites are in high demand as fans want to enjoy the comfort and style of a suite while watching a great game on the field.

-Over the years, some incredible players have suites up in the Philadelphia Eagles uniform.
+Over the years, some incredible players have suited up in the Philadelphia Eagles uniform.
 Fan favorites include Chuck Bednarik, Tommy McDonald, Ron Jaworski, Reggie White, Donovan McNabb, Brian Westbrook, and Brian Dawkins.
 More information about the history of the Philadelphia Eagles as well as the current squad can be found by clicking here.